CopenhagenCityArchives/CorrectOCR/README.md

 The original python 2.7 code (see `original`-tag in the repository) has been licensed under Creative Commons Attribution 4.0 ([CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/), see also `license.txt` in the repository).

-It has subsequently been updated to Python 3 and further expanded by Mikkel Eide Eriksen (<mikkel.eriksen@gmail.com>) for the [Copenhagen City Archives](https://www.kbharkiv.dk/) (mainly structural changes, the algorithms are generally preserved as-is).
+The code has subsequently been updated to Python 3 and further expanded by Mikkel Eide Eriksen (<mikkel.eriksen@gmail.com>) for the [Copenhagen City Archives](https://www.kbharkiv.dk/) (mainly structural changes, the algorithms are generally preserved as-is).
 Pull requests welcome!

 Usage
 ========